Jose Garcia Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 21st in the league with a collective 8.6 strikeouts per nine innings.
+- The Padres pitching staff ranks 19th in the league with a collective 8.7 strikeouts per nine innings.

-- The Padres have the 21st-ranked team ERA across all league pitching staffs (4.67).
+- The Padres have the 20th-ranked team ERA among all MLB pitching staffs (4.62).

-- Padres pitchers combine to rank 22nd in baseball in home runs given up (38 total, 1.3 per game).
+- The Padres rank 22nd in baseball in home runs allowed (39 total, 1.3 per game).

-- His most recent appearance was on Tuesday against the Chicago Cubs, when the left-hander tossed five innings, surrendering two earned runs while giving up four hits.
+- His most recent appearance came on Wednesday against the Chicago Cubs, when the righty tossed five innings, surrendering three earned runs while allowing four hits.

-- The 30-year-old has put up a 5.87 ERA and 10.2 strikeouts per nine innings in five games this season, while giving up a batting average of .278 to opposing hitters.
+- The 31-year-old has an ERA of 6.75, with 8.2 strikeouts per nine innings, in five games this season.
+Opponents are batting .311 against him.

 © 2023 Data Skrive.
 All rights reserved.